-3. In the New Testament, when someone came to know Christ he was added to a local church (Acts 2:41, 46-47; 5:14).
+- 3. In the New Testament, when someone came to know Christ he was added to a local church (Acts 2:41, 46-47; 5:14).
 Sometimes people say, "I don't see church membership in the NT."
 I do.
-When I read the New Testament I see indications that the New Testament churches knew who belonged to them, and they apparently knew how many people belonged to them.
-We know that because of a statement we find in the book of Acts where we're told that when a person became a follower of Christ, he or she was "added to their number."

-Acts 2:41 "Those who accepted his message were baptized, and about three thousand were added to their number that day."
+When I read the New Testament, I see indications that the first churches knew who belonged to them, and how many people belonged to them.
+We know this because of a statement we find repeated in the book of Acts. - Acts 2:41 "Those who accepted his message were baptized, and about three thousand were added to their number that day."